ebouck/integration-mono/apps/docs/docs/getting-started/1-set-up-dev-env.md

   </TabItem>
   <TabItem value="yarn" label="yarn" default>

-Sign up or sign in to the platform using the command line.
+Sign up or sign in to the platform using the command line and choose whether to create a new account or use an existing one.

 ```shell
 yarn integration login